The attic served as a holding pen for scared, unhappy people.

 Apparently, spirits from all eras are still having “a roll in the hay.”

-Is a favorite hot spot for spectral Civil War wounded soldiers and their doctors.
+The Provincial Hotel is a favorite hot spot for spectral Civil War wounded soldiers and their doctors.

 A diverse variety of spirits still have things to do here: a Voo Doo Priestess, executed prisoners, a former organist, and dedicated priests.